nathan-hello/use-join-hook/README.md

 ```

 This will send a true digital signal over join 1 for 50ms, then send a false digital signal.
-In your Simpl Windows, you use the true to send your command, and the component is subscribed to the feedback.
+In your Simpl Windows, you use the `true` to send your command, and the component is subscribed to the feedback.

 `power` and `pubPower` connect directly to `fb1` and `press1`, respectively, in the Touchpanel symbol in SIMPL.
 Feedback on the left, mutation on the right.
+Also just like a normal `useState` call, except obviously your
+control processor is sitting in the middle.

 There is a full example in the `examples/vite` directory.